 All 100,000+ K-12 STEM standards covered in TeachEngineering are collected, maintained and packaged by the Achievement Standards Network (ASN), a project of D2L (www.achievementstandards.org).

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Various relationships exist between technology and other fields of study.
 (Grades 3 - 5) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

 - A product, system, or environment developed for one setting may be applied to another setting.
 (Grades 6 - 8) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

 - Weather conditions change because of the uneven heating of Earth's surface by the Sun's energy.
 Weather changes are measured by differences in temperature, air pressure, wind and water in the atmosphere and type of precipitation (Grade 5) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

 - Weather is a result of complex interactions of Earth's atmosphere, land and water, that are driven by energy from the sun, and can be predicted and described through complex models (Grade 8) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

 Each student needs:

-- 2 index cards (alternative: use half sheets of paper) (Note: students will write on one card; the other will be given to them already marked by the teacher)
+- 2 index cards; alternatively, use half sheets of paper; students write on one card while the other card is given to them already marked by the teacher

 - pen or pencil